XCTracer/ArduinoRadioCore/README.md

  5. Open the Boards Manager from the Tools -> Board menu and install "XCTracer Radio Boards"
  6. Select your board from the Tools -> Board menu

-## Recovering from a faulty sketch for Tlera Corp Boards
+## Recovering from a faulty sketch

  Sometimes a faulty sketch can render the normal USB Serial based integration into the Arduindo IDE not working.
-In this case plugin the STM32L0 board and toggle the RESET button while holding down the BOOT button and program a known to be working sketch to go back to a working USB Serial setup.
+In this case plugin the Murata 1SJ Radio Board board and toggle the RESET button while holding down the BOOT button and program a known to be working sketch to go back to a working USB Serial setup.

 ## Credits